phyletica/phyletica.github.io/_posts/2015-09-02-imagemagick.md

 });
 {% endhighlight %}

-This allows us to use the `gif-hover` class when embedding the image:
+Adding this javascript to our page allows us to use the `gif-hover` class when embedding the PNG/GIF as an image:

 {% highlight html %}
 <img class="gif-hover" src="dpp-3-example.png"></a>